The New York Times Editorial Board Opens Their Mouth Before Checking Their Facts

 For decades, the New York Times was considered a bellwether for responsible journalism.
 If you read an article in the Times, even if you didn’t agree with it, you could be reasonably sure the reporter had done his due diligence.
 You could also be reasonably sure that the editorial board double and triple-checked their facts before opening their collective mouth on an issue.
 Not anymore.

 Over the past 20 years the Times, along with most other newspapers, has been fighting a losing battle with the internet.
 In order to try and bolster readership they’ve abandoned their once lofty standards.
 The latest example of this is their recent editorial in support of bail bonds reform.
-The main thrust of their argument was that if bail reform worked in New Jersey, it will work in New York.
+The main thrust of their argument was that if bail reform worked in New Jersey, it would work in New York.
 There’s only one problem with that argument.
 Bail reform didn’t work in New Jersey.

 A Funny Thing Happened On the Way to Bail Reform